How Much Does Bathtub Replacement Cost in 2025?

 Frequently Asked Questions

 You should install your tub in a location that complements your bathroom's layout, plumbing connections, and personal preferences.
 Consider placing it near existing plumbing to minimize installation costs.
 Many homeowners position their tubs to take advantage of natural light or scenic outdoor views, enhancing relaxation.
-Ensure there's sufficient space around the tub for easy access and safety, especially if accessibility is a concern.
-Ultimately, the ideal spot is where the tub fits seamlessly with your bathroom design and provides the most comfort and convenience for your needs.

 Replacing a bathtub takes just one or two days if you hire a pro to handle the job.
 They'll remove the old tub and install the new one efficiently.
-If you're considering doing it yourself, be prepared for it to take much longer—possibly up to a month.
+If you're considering doing it yourself, be prepared for it to take much longer, possibly up to a month.
 That's because you'll need to remove the old tub and drywall, install the new tub, repair the walls, and maybe tackle new tiling.
 Weigh the time commitment against potential cost savings to decide what's best for you.

 Need professional help with your project?